MultiRight/MultiGenerator/README.md

 ## What is this?

-MultiGenerator is a small Python program that runs in your terminal and generates secure passwords.
+multigenerator is a small Python program that runs in your terminal and generates secure passwords.
 Just pick a length, and it gives you a password ready to use.

 ---